rmcd1024/derivmkts/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-And here is the tidy version, using `tidyverse`.
-You can run this if you have `tidyverse` installed.
+And here is a version of the plot using `ggplot`:

 ``` r
 library(tidyverse)